BigBrainRobin29/DurabilityGuard/README.md

 # DurabilityGuard

-## This mod stops you from mining when your tool has low durability.
+## This client mod stops you from mining when your tool has low durability.